AdamSobieski/Narratology/Content/Automata.md

 Resembling how collections can be enumerated with `IEnumerable` and `IEnumerator`, automata could be traversed.

-Interfaces for automata, and, thus, acceptors and transducers could provide a method, `GetTraverser()`, which returns objects for traversing them, objects implementing interfaces extending `IObserver<TInput>`, `IObservable<TOutput>`, and `ISubject<TInput, TOutput>` for interoperability with the `System.Reactive` library.
+Interfaces for automata, and, thus, acceptors and transducers could provide a method, `GetTraverser()`, which returns objects for traversing them, objects implementing interfaces for interoperability with the `System.Reactive` library.

 Here are some sketches of a set of `ITraversable`-related and `ITraverser`-related interfaces.